rscott2049/DECstation2040/README.md

 - inc_dma_chan - used to generate loop counter indices
 - cur_inc_dma_chan - used as cursor loop counter

-We use the RP2040 DMA sniffer to dynamically generate PSRAM addresses.
-This eliminates the need to have a per-line PSRAM command packet.
-Further, we use the inc_dma_chan to enable DMA command loops, so the we can further eliminate per-line DMA commands needed to send commands to the PIO pixel and PSRAM PIO engines.
+This project uses the RP2040 DMA sniffer to dynamically generate PSRAM addresses, which eliminates the need to have a per-line PSRAM command packet.
+Further, it uses the inc_dma_chan to enable DMA command loops, eliminating per-line DMA commands needed to send commands to the PIO pixel and PSRAM PIO engines.
 This makes the amount of memory needed to drive video independent of the display format.
-Currently, 86 DMA command packets are used vs. approximately 2250 required for 1080p.
+Currently, 86 DMA command packets are used vs. approximately 2250 required for 1080p if a per-line DMA structure was used.

-In order to eliminate the latency from when the PSRAM PIO engine FIFO has read data, and it's delivery to SRAM, we use the ps_read_chan.
+In order to eliminate the latency from when the PSRAM PIO engine FIFO has read data, and its delivery to SRAM, we use the ps_read_chan.
 This channel is chained to after a PSRAM DMA command is executed.
 Without this channel, the PSRAM PIO engine FIFO would be not be emptied until the next DMA command is executed.
 This impacts the non-video PSRAM channels, as they must wait unitl the video PSRAM command is complete.

-###USB:
+### USB:
 The USB HID code supports (at least) two keyboard/mouse combo types:
 Rii mini X1 (model: RT-MWK01), purchased at MicroCenter, and Logitech K830.

-###Emulator:
+### Emulator:
 Dmitry's code at http://dmitry.gr/?r=05.Projects&proj=33.%20LinuxCard was modified to support the RP2040, as well as adding support for video and USB mouse/keyboard input.
 With overclocking and running the assembly language version of the CPU emulator, Dmitry's Linux image reports a BOGOMIPS rating of 13.44.

-#2.0) Getting started
+# 2.0) Getting started

-##2.1) Hardware
+## 2.1) Hardware
 Build either rev 1.5 or 2.1, using the appropriate emu_brd directory.
 Please note that rev 2.1 is still undergoing Ethernet debug, and has exhibited significant packet drops.
 I use JLCPCB for board fabrication, and there are Digikey BOM spreadsheets in doc/bom.
 Recommend building two boards: one to use as a 1.8v CMSIS debugger, and the other as the target.
-Feel free only populate the RP2040 related components on the CMSIS debugger.
+Feel free to only populate the RP2040 related components on the CMSIS debugger.